EDWARD-17a/Bunny-s-Adventure/README.md

 ## Overview
 **Adventure of Bunny** is a Code.org Game Lab platformer where you control a bunny through a series of increasingly difficult levels.
 The goal is to survive hazards, avoid enemies, use seed projectiles to defeat certain threats, and reach the door to advance to the next stage.

+## What is your game about?
+My game, **Bunny's Adventure**, is a platform adventure game where the player controls a bunny through different stages filled with obstacles and enemies.
+The player must avoid spikes, bats, rats, and a monster, while junping or using seed attacks to survive and reach the door at the end of each level.

+## What did you find challenging, and how did you solve it?
+One of the biggest challenges was making the different enemies and stages work correctly, especially collisions, movement, and level progression.
+I solved this by breaking the game into smaller functions, such as creating separate functions for movement, jumping, enemy creation, and stage changes.
+This made the code easier to manage and fix when something went wrong.

+## What did you find interesting and made you complete your game?
+The most interesting part was building different stages with new challenges in each one.Creating a full game with health, scoring, and a winning ending made the project fun and motivated me to finish it.

+---

 The game features:
 - Multiple stages with different challenges
 - Health points system